ror-community/ror-site/content/about/faqs.md

 ***

-### **What is the relationship between ROR and the Crossref Funder Registry?**
+### **What is the relationship between ROR and the Crossref Open Funder Registry?**

-ROR has some overlap with the [Crossref Funder Registry](https://www.crossref.org/services/funder-registry/) because many funding organizations are also included in ROR.
-ROR IDs map to Funder Registry IDs when one is available.
-Crossref plans to merge the Funder Registry into ROR at some point in the future, and ROR and Crossref are working closely on this initiative.
+Many of the funding organizations in the [Crossref Open Funder Registry](https://www.crossref.org/services/funder-registry/) (formerly FundRef) are also included in ROR, and ROR records include references to corresponding Funder IDs.
+Therefore, Crossref has [announced its plans to merge the Open Funder Registry with ROR](https://www.crossref.org/blog/open-funder-registry-to-transition-into-research-organization-registry-ror/), and Crossref and ROR are working closely together on this initiative.
+For help on switching from using Funder IDs to using ROR IDs, see our [guide to the Funder Registry transition](https://ror.readme.io/docs/funder-registry).

 ***